+2. Basis of Presentation

-2. Statement of Compliance
+a) Statement of Compliance

-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and its interpretations, and are the Fund's first financial statements.
+The consolidated financial statements for the period ended December 31, 2018, have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").